-SECTION 1 Introduction Section 1.1 You are enrolled in VIVA MEDICARE Select, which is a Medicare HMO
+SECTION 1 Introduction

+Section 1.1 You are enrolled in VIVA MEDICARE Select, which is a Medicare HMO

 You are covered by Medicare, and you have chosen to get your Medicare health care through our plan, VIVA MEDICARE Select.

-There are different types of Medicare health plans.
+We are required to cover all Part A and Part B services.
+However, cost sharing and provider access in this plan differ from Original Medicare.

 VIVA MEDICARE Select is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.
 VIVA MEDICARE Select does not include Part D prescription drug coverage.